Icinga/icinga2/doc/6-advanced-topics.md

 ## Cluster

-An Icinga 2 cluster consists of two or more nodes and can resist on multiple architectures.
+An Icinga 2 cluster consists of two or more nodes and can reside on multiple architectures.
 The base concept of Icinga 2 is the possibility to add additional features using components.
-In case of a cluster setup you have to add the cluster feature to all involved nodes.
-Before you start configuring the diffent nodes its necessary to setup the underlaying communication layer based on SSL.
+In case of a cluster setup you have to add the cluster feature to all nodes.
+Before you start configuring the diffent nodes it's necessary to setup the underlying communication layer based on SSL.

-### Certificate authority and Certificates
+### Certificate Authority and Certificates

-Icinga2 comes with to scripts helping you to create CA and node certificates for you Icinga2 Cluster.
+Icinga 2 comes with two scripts helping you to create CA and node certificates for you Icinga 2 Cluster.

-The first step is the creation of CA using
+The first step is the creation of CA using the following command:

     icinga2-build-ca

-Please make sure to export a variable containing an empty folder for the created CA-files
+Please make sure to export a variable containing an empty folder for the created CA files:

     export ICINGA_CA="/root/icinga-ca"

-In the next step you have to create a certificate and a key file for every node using
+In the next step you have to create a certificate and a key file for every node using the following command:

     icinga2-build-key icinga-node-1

-If you don't want to fill in all the data multiple times, please export the following variables

-* KEY_COUNTRY
-* KEY_PROVINCE
-* KEY_CITY
-* KEY_ORG
-* KEY_EMAIL
-* KEY_OU

-Please create a certificate- and a key-file for every node in the Icinga 2 Cluster and save the CA-Key for additional nodes at a later date
+Please create a certificate and a key file for every node in the Icinga 2 Cluster and save the CA key in case you want to set up certificates for additional nodes at a later date.

-### Enable the cluster configuration
+### Enable the Cluster Configuration

-Until the cluster-component is moved into an independent feature you have to enable the required libraries in the icinga2.conf
+Until the cluster-component is moved into an independent feature you have to enable the required libraries in the icinga2.conf configuration file:

     library "cluster"

 ### Configure the ClusterListener Object